henrypp/simplewall/bin/Readme.txt

 Nota bene:
 Keep in mind, simplewall is not a control UI over Windows Firewall, and does not interact in any level with Windows Firewall.
-It works over Windows Filtering Platform (WFP) which is a set of API and system services that provide a platform for creating network filtering applications.
+It works over Windows Filtering Platform (WFP) which is a set of internal API and system services that provide a platform for creating network filtering applications.
 Windows Filtering Platform is a development technology and not a firewall itself, but simplewall is the tool that uses this technology.

 Command line:
-List of arguments for simplewall.exe:
+List of arguments for simplewall.
 -install - enable filtering (you can set "-silent" argument to skip prompt) -uninstall - remove all installed filters